Som-Energia/intercoop/README.markdown

 Main course scenario:

-- User indicates to entity A's Portal (Portal A) the intent to activate services on entity B
+- User indicates to entity A's Portal (Portal A) the intent of activating a service on entity B
 - Portal A shows the user which data will be transferred to entity B (member number, national id, name, address, emal...) and **asks for consent**
 - User consents the transfer
 - Portal A builds a message cointaining trasferred data and signs it using A's private key.